ARM-software/arm-trusted-firmware/docs/user-guide.md

 ### Obtaining the normal world software

-#### Obtaining UEFI
+#### Obtaining EDK2

-TODO: Update UEFI GitHub hash.
+Potentially any kind of non-trusted firmware may be used with the ARM Trusted Firmware but the software has only been tested with the EFI Development Kit 2 (EDK2) open source implementation of the UEFI specification.

-Clone the [EDK2 (EFI Development Kit 2) source code][EDK2] from Github.
-This version supports the Base and Foundation FVPs.
-EDK2 is an open source implementation of the UEFI specification:
+Clone the [EDK2 source code][EDK2] from GitHub.
+This version supports the Base and Foundation FVPs:

     git clone -n https://github.com/tianocore/edk2.git
     cd edk2
-    git checkout 75f630347cace34e2d3abed2a5556ba71cfc50a9
+    git checkout c1cdcab9526506673b882017845a043cead8bc69

 To build the software to be compatible with Foundation and Base FVPs, follow these steps:

-1. Change into the EDK2 source directory

-        cd edk2

-2. Copy build config templates to local workspace
+1. Copy build config templates to local workspace

+        # in edk2/
         . edksetup.sh

-3. Rebuild EDK2 host tools
+2. Build the EDK2 host tools

         make -C BaseTools clean
         make -C BaseTools

-4. Build the software
+3. Build the EDK2 software

         CROSS_COMPILE=<absolute-path-to-aarch64-gcc>/bin/aarch64-none-elf- \
         make -f ArmPlatformPkg/Scripts/Makefile EDK2_ARCH=AARCH64          \